shannonkam/shannonkam.github.io/essays/design-patterns.md

 ## Application of Design Patterns

 The final project for my software engineering class required us to create a working application using Meteor.
 We started with a basic meteor template and implemented our own changes from there.
-There were many design patterns that my group was able to make use of when designing our web application, [No More Ramen](https://no-more-ramen.github.io/).
+My group was able to make use of design patterns when designing our web application, [No More Ramen](https://no-more-ramen.github.io/).

 #### Observer Design Pattern